HamnYce/the-odin-project/README.md

 ## Projects

-Throughout the curriculum, I have completed various projects to apply the concepts learned.
-Each project is stored in its respective directory and includes a README file with detailed information about the project, its purpose, and how to run it.
+Throughout the curriculum, I have completed various projects to apply the concepts learned. (almost) Every project is stored in its respective directory and includes a README file with information about the project, its purpose.

 ### Example Projects

 - **Google Homepage Clone**: A replica of Google's homepage to practice HTML and CSS.
 - **Rock Paper Scissors**: A simple game to practice JavaScript.
-- **Ruby on Rails Blog**: A full-featured blog application built with Ruby on Rails.

 ## Exercises